OkhammahkO/oz-poll/README.md

 Q: Does this work for location X?
 A: Maybe.
 Maybe not.
 Give it a go.

+## Limitations
+I'm not a programmer and this is both my first HA integration and proper GitHub project.
+So don't expect a pro set-up, implmentation, and maintenance regime;)
+I'll entertain bug and feature requests, but well there will be effort and skill based limits to what I can do.

 ## Credits

 This project was generated from [@oncleben31](https://github.com/oncleben31)'s [Home Assistant Custom Component Cookiecutter](https://github.com/oncleben31/cookiecutter-homeassistant-custom-component) template.